 What if I have other concerns about an agency?

-See our information regarding Complaints about agencies not complying with the GIPA Act.
+See our complaint form: "Complaint to the Information Commissioner application form".
 You have the right to complain to the Information Commissioner about how an agency exercises its functions under the GIPA Act.

 For more information

 Contact the Information and Privacy Commission NSW (IPC):

 Section 80 GIPA Act